-- Warnings to U.S. public -detect, track, and characterize hurricanes, severe storms including flash floods, and winter cyclones - Imagery for weather forecasting - Derived products for analysis and forecasting surface temperatures, wind for aviation and NWS numerical models, sounding and radiances for NWS models, air quality, and rainfall estimates
+• Warnings to U.S. public -detect, track, and characterize - hurricanes, severe storms including flash floods, and winter cyclones

+- Imagery for weather forecasting

+- Derived products for analysis and forecasting surface temperatures, wind for aviation and NWS numerical models, sounding and radiances for NWS models, air quality, and rainfall estimates

 - Environmental data collection platforms including buoys, rain gauges, river levels, and ecosystem monitoring

 - Space weather monitoring and forecasting

 - Search and Rescue

-GOES-13, launched on May 24, 2006 has been on station at 75°W as GOES-East since April 14, 2010.
+GOES-13, launched on May 24, 2006 and was stationed at 75°W as GOES-East from April 14, 2010 until December 18, 2017.
+It was moved to its current station at 60°W in January 2018.
 9 rows out of 512 Solar X-ray Imager (SXI) detectors were damaged due to a 2006 flare.
-GOES-13 SXI provides data coverage for Space Weather prediction Center (SWPC) while the primary SXI is in eclipse.
 X-ray Sensor (XRS) measurements are functioning but may invert unexpectedly.
 The Sounder filter wheel has stalled in November 2015.
 GOES-13 Imager is functioning nominally.
+Star tracker 3 failed in 2015.
+GOES-13 was commanded to storage mode configuration in February 2018.

-GOES-14, launched on June 27, 2009 is located at 105°W as standby spacecraft.
+GOES-14, launched on June 27, 2009, is located at 105°W as standby spacecraft.
 GOES-14 had provided short term GOES-East services while GOES-13 was recovering from anomalies.
 GOES-14 is in normal configuration, instead of storage mode configuration, to provide quick services as a backup.
 All of the GOES-14 payload instruments are nominal.
+GOES-14 SXI and XRS are primary instruments for SWPC.

-GOES-15, launched on March 4, 2010 has been on station at 135°W as GOES-West since December 14, 2011.
+GOES-15, launched on March 4, 2010, has been on station at 135°W as GOES-West since December 14, 2011.
 Yaw-flip manoeuvre is required at equinox to mitigate Sounder temperature control blanket anomaly.
 Star tracker 1 failed in 2014 and star tracker 2 failed in 2015 so that GOES-15 is operating with single star tracker.
-GOES-15 SXI and XRS are primary instruments for SWPC.
+GOES-15 SXI and XRS are backup instruments for SWPC.